Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Surgeries of singular constant curvature Lorentzian surfaces

-Closed definite geodesics in singular $\X$-surfaces have a translation structure as we have seen in Definition \ref{definition-singulargeodesic}, and are thus isomorphic to $\R/\Z$.
+Closed timelike and spacelike geodesics in singular $\X$-surfaces which avoid the singularities have a translation structure and are thus isomorphic to $\R/\Z$.
 In the other hand, it is easy to check that the closed lightlike geodesics passing through the singular point of the singular $\dS$-tori $\mathcal{T}_{\theta,x}$ introduced in Proposition \ref{proposition-recollementrectangleunesingularite} are isomorphic to some affine circle $\R^*_+/\langle \mu\id \rangle$.